devopsdojoconsortium/dojoconsortium.org/content/en/docs/workflow-management/limiting-wip.md

 ---
 title: Work in Progress
 tags:
+  - Teamwork
-  - workflow management
+  - Workflow
-  - teamwork
+  - Work Decomposition
 ---

 ## Why Limit WIP?

 Work in Progress is defined as work that has started but is not yet finished.
-Limiting WIP helps teams reduce context switching, find workflow issues, and keeps teams focused on collaboration and finishing work.
+Limiting WIP helps teams reduce context switching, find workflow issues, and keep teams focused on collaboration and finishing work.

 ---

 ### How do we limit WIP?

-Limiting Work in Progress is an experiment.
-Start with one lane on your board.
+- Start with one lane on your board.

-Set your WIP limit to n+2("n" being the number of people contributing to that lane)
+- Set your WIP limit to N+2 ("N" being the number of people contributing to that lane)

-Continue setting WIP lower.
+- Continue setting WIP lower.

-Once the WIP limit is reached, no more cards can enter that lane until one exits.
+- Once the WIP limit is reached, no more cards can enter that lane until one exits.

 ---